Flat-Rate Credit Card Processing: The Complete Guide For Merchants

 If you answered yes to any of those questions, flat-rate processing might be a good fit for your business.

-Yes, you’ll pay more on a per-transaction basis for credit card processing.
-However, you also won’t have a long-term contract or have to pay all the additional fees that typically come with a true merchant account.
-Flat-rate pricing can save you money by eliminating most, if not all, of these additional fees.
+Flat-rate pricing can save you money by eliminating most, if not all, merchant account fees.
 The lack of a long-term contract makes switching to a full-service merchant account when the time is right easy and painless.